jiayingsong2023/AgenticRAG/README.md

 # Agentic RAG with LangGraph

-This project implements an Agentic RAG (Retrieval-Augmented Generation) system using LangGraph, DeepSeek, and FAISS.
-It features a "Search-Evaluate-Generate" loop with a self-correcting mechanism and is optimized for AMD GPU acceleration.
+This project implements a multi-role Agentic RAG system using LangGraph, DeepSeek, and FAISS.
+It features a coordinated "Librarian + Assistant" workflow optimized for AMD GPU acceleration.

 ## Features

--   **Agentic Workflow**: Uses LangGraph to orchestrate a stateful retrieval and generation process.
+-   **Multi-Role Architecture**:
+    -   **Librarian Agent**: Handles data ingestion, incremental synchronization, and knowledge base maintenance.
+    -   **Knowledge Assistant**: An agentic RAG assistant that handles user queries with self-correction logic.
+-   **Incremental Ingestion**: Uses MD5 hashing to track file changes.
+Only new or modified files are processed, making daily updates extremely efficient.
 -   **AMD GPU Acceleration**: Leverages **DirectML** via ONNX Runtime for high-performance embedding generation on AMD hardware (e.g., AI Max+ 395).
+-   **Dynamic Knowledge Reloading**: The Assistant automatically detects and reloads the vector store if the Librarian updates it in the background.
--   **Self-Correction**: Evaluates retrieved documents for relevance.
-If irrelevant, it rewrites the query and searches again.
+-   **Self-Correction Loop**: Evaluates retrieved documents for relevance and automatically rewrites queries if needed.
--   **Multi-Format Ingestion**: Supports ingestion of PDF, Word (`.docx`), CSV, JSON, and Text (`.txt`) files.
--   **Fast Package Management**: Powered by `uv` for lightning-fast dependency management and execution.
+-   **Fast Package Management**: Powered by `uv` for lightning-fast dependency management.

 ## Tech Stack